 Online therapy is becoming very popular as it can be done right from the comfort of your own home.

 Real professionals that care about your health.
-The days of waiting in line and spending your life savings is old news!
+The days of waiting in line and spending your life savings are old news!

 I am offering 20% off for a limited time!